danielredivo/politicadeprivacidade/politicadeprivacidade.md

 We use the collected information for the following purposes:

-- Improve User Experience: To provide a personalized experience and enhance the app's features.
+ - Improve user experience: To provide a personalized experience and enhance the app's features.
  - Communication: To send notifications, updates, and respond to questions or requests.
  - Analytics: To understand how users interact with the app and improve our services (this may include using analytics tools like Google Analytics or Firebase).
-- Security and Support: To monitor and protect the app’s security, detect fraud or abuse, and provide customer support.
+ - Security and Support: To monitor and protect the app's security, detect fraud or abuse, and provide customer support.
+ - Cookies: Mente Ativa uses cookies and similar technologies to enhance the user experience and personalize content and ads.
+Cookies are small data files stored on your device while you use the app.
+These cookies help us to:
+    - Improve functionality: By remembering your preferences and settings.
+    - Analyze performance: To collect information on how you use the app, helping us improve its features.
+    - Personalize content and advertising: To display relevant ads based on your interactions with the app.

 ## 4. Legal Basis for Data Processing